Paphlagonian expedition of the Rus'

-Expedition
+Paphlagonian expedition

 The expedition is documented in the Life of Saint George of Amastris, a hagiographic work describing the Rus' as "the people known to everyone for their barbarity, ferocity, and cruelty".
 According to the text, they attacked Propontis (probably aiming for Constantinople) before turning east and raiding Paphlagonia some time after the death of St. George (ca. 806).
 When they fell upon the city of Amastris, the intercession of St. George helped the inhabitants to survive the raid.
 This is held by many to be the earliest written record of the migration of the Rus' into southeastern Europe.
 It is only according to late and dubious accounts that the Rus' would have reached Byzantine borders before the Paphlagonian expedition.
 Notably, the 15th century Slavonic Life of St. Stephen of Sugdaea records the invasion led by a certain Bravlin of the Rus', who supposedly devastated Crimea in the 790s, but this does not feature in the ancient Greek recension of the work.